 Remove the bread from the tins immediately and leave them to cool on a wire rack.
 If you don’t have a wire rack, you can use the grate from a toaster oven, a broiler grate, etc. The key is to let air get to all sides.

-And this bread is so yummy.
+And this basic white bread recipe is so tasty.
 It’s perfect for sandwiches and toast.

 Once cooled, I put the loaves in large ziplock bags.
 One goes directly to the fridge and the other goes in the freezer until we’re ready to use it.

-I hope this helps if you’re learning to make bread for the first time!
+I hope this helps if you’re making a classic white bread recipe for the first time!

 Happy bread baking!